-Bridging the Gaps is an integrative addiction treatment center providing quality, compassionate, and comprehensive care for adults with substance use disorders.
-Since 2000, we have been helping individuals transform their lives and find health and happiness free of drug and alcohol dependence.
+We provide quality, compassionate, and comprehensive care for adults in need of substance abuse treatment.
+For over 20 years, we have been helping individuals transform their lives.
+Health and happiness can be found free of drug and alcohol dependence.

 With no more than five clients assigned to a counselor at any time, we have one of the smallest client-to-clinician ratios among nationally recognized, accredited treatment centers.
 This allows counselors to not only establish deep and substantive relationships with each client, but enables them to work very closely and collaboratively with family members or other loved ones in mapping out treatment, transition, and relapse prevention plans that will best equip clients for long-term success.